-Victims may shows signs of physical abuse (including untreated injuries).
-This means that they could look malnourished, anxious, agitated or may appear neglected and shy.
+- Victims may show signs of physical abuse (including untreated injuries).
+Victims could look malnourished, anxious, agitated, or may appear neglected and shy.

 - Victims may be prohibited from travelling on their own, seem under the control, influence of others, rarely interact or appear unfamiliar with their neighbourhood or where they work.

 - Relationships that don’t seem right is also an indicator of modern slavery.
 For example, a young teenager appearing to be the boyfriend/girlfriend of a much older adult.